 Nutrition.
-Mandatory nutrition-program spending is projected to account for more than 75 percent of 2018 Farm Act outlays.
+Mandatory nutrition-program spending was projected to account for more than 75 percent of 2018 Farm Act outlays.
 Details on food and nutrition-assistance-program spending can be found at ERS Ag and Food Statistics: Charting the Essentials, Food Security and Nutrition Assistance.

 Crop insurance.
-Under the 2018 Farm Act, crop-insurance-program expenditures are projected to comprise almost 9 percent of total outlays over 2019-23.
+Under the 2018 Farm Act, crop-insurance-program expenditures were projected to comprise almost 9 percent of total outlays over 2019-23.
 These expenditures include support to crop-insurance companies for delivery and underwriting, as well as subsidies for farmer premiums.

 Conservation.
-Mandatory conservation-program expenditures are projected to account for about 7 percent of outlays under the 2018 Farm Act over 2019-23.
+Mandatory conservation-program expenditures were projected to account for about 7 percent of outlays under the 2018 Farm Act over 2019-23.
 Details on conservation-program spending are provided on the ERS website topic page Conservation Programs: Background.

 Commodity Programs.
 Commodity-program payments are projected to make up just over 7 percent of outlays under the 2018 Farm Act over 2019-23.
 As in the previous Farm Act, commodity payments can respond to changes in yields and market prices, a feature which adds uncertainty to total outlays.
-For this reason, producers may receive higher or lower payments than the levels projected by CBO.
+For this reason, producers may receive higher or lower payments than the levels initially projected by CBO.

-USDA, Economic Research Service farm income data includes calendar year data, historical and forecast, on direct Government payments.
+USDA, Economic Research Service farm income data includes calendar-year data, historical and forecast, on direct Government payments.

-- U.S. Farm Income and Wealth Statistics, Government Payments provides an interactive database on direct Government payments by program for the United States and individual States.
+- U.S. Farm Income and Wealth Statistics, Government Payments provide an interactive database on direct Government payments by program for the United States and individual States.
 ERS Government-payments data are reported on a calendar-year basis, rather than the fiscal-year basis used by the Congressional Budget Office.
 ERS does not include crop-insurance data in its Government-payments tables.